Moduli of spaces with prescribed homotopy groups: Classification of spaces

-\begin{exmp} If $X$ is a space, then the projection map $X \times X \rightarrow X$ has a canonical section given by the diagonal.
-Thus, the higher homotopy groups of that map form modules over $X$.
-Since $X \times X \rightarrow X$ is a trivial bundle, each fibre is a copy of $X$ and its homotopy groups can be identified with the homotopy groups of $X$ itself, the above map exhibits these as modules over $X$.
-This encodes the classical action of the fundamental group on the higher homotopy groups. \end{exmp}
+\begin{example}[Absolute homotopy groups as relative homotopy groups] If $X$ is a space, then for any $n \geq 2$, the underlying abelian group of the $X_{\leq 1}$-module $\pi_{n}(X \rightarrow X_{\leq 1})$ can be identified with $\pi_{n} X$.
+These modules encode the action of the fundamental group on the higher homotopy groups. \end{example}

-We will now refine our classification of $n$-types to the case of spaces with fundamental group isomorphic to a fixed group $G$ and with higher homotopy groups prescribed as $G$-modules.
-The end result will be that, as in the simply-connected case described in \textbf{Remark \ref{rem:postnikov_invariant_as_a_cohomology_class}}, such spaces can be described using cohomology classes, although this time the coefficients will in general be $G$-modules with a non-trivial action.
+In this section, we refine the results of \S\ref{subsection:postnikov_invariants_of_spaces} by considering spaces with prescribed homotopy groups together with the action of the fundamental group.
+In more detail, our is to be describe the $\infty$-groupoid of spaces of the following form: